CxiiPandii/School-Work/README.md

 Hello!
-This repository is grouped up by the languages i've used while acquiring my degree as well as display of my skills and strengths within each language!
+This repository is grouped up by the languages i've used while acquiring my degree .
+This one specfically is for a few Java programs that I had to create while I was in school.